kadhak/Spread-of-COVID-19/README.md

 # Spread-of-COVID-19

 Predict the spread of infection in India using various mathematical models used of epidemics.
 These model project how infectious diseases progress to show the likely outcome of an epidemic and help inform public health interventions.
+The intent of this blog is to help understand the transmission dynamics of COVID-19 and recommend operation suggestions to slow down the epidemic.
+It is suggested that quickly detecting cases, enough quarantine implementation and public self-protection behaviors are critical to slow down the epidemic.

+With growing number of cases have occurred in more than 150 countries and regions, modeling the COVID-19’s transmission dynamics and estimating its development are crucial to provide decision supports for public health departments and healthcare policy makers.
+Mathematical models are widely used in evaluating epidemic transmissions, forecasting the trend of disease spread, and providing optimal intervention strategies and control measures.
+Considerable recent studies have contended to estimate COVID-19’s scale and severity, several mathematical models and predicting approaches have attempted to estimate the transmission of COVID-194-8.
+Majority of the researches estimated the basic reproductive number R0, a key parameter to evaluate the potential of COVID-19 transmission.
+However, different models often yield different conclusions in terms of differences in model structure and input parameters.
+It is imperative and critical to improve early predictive and warning capability for the pandemic.

 Data source:
 https://api.covid19india.org/data.json